Conservation Laws For Every Quantum Measurement Outcome: The Measurement Process

 The second simplification is that there are no other conserved quantities in the problem, so we don't have to worry that our measuring device needs to change those.
 For example, in 3-dimensional space, a measuring device that measures $\sigma_x$ would necessarily disturb the other spin components.

 We describe the measuring interaction by \beq

-\eeq where $S$ represents the system to be measured and $M$ is the measuring device.
+\eeq where $S$ represents the system to be measured, $M$ is the measuring device, and $\hq$ is its pointer which starts in the ``ready" position $\hq=0$ and at the end of the measurement indicates the measurement results.
 Going forward we shall drop $\hL$ and $\hq$ in the states unless required for clarity.
 Obviously this measuring interaction conserves $\hL$.

 Suppose now that the system $S$ starts in the state $\alpha \ket{l_1}_S + \beta \ket{l_2}_S$, with $|\alpha|^2+|\beta|^2=1$.
 The measuring interaction is then described by \beq \left( \alpha \ket{l_1}_S + \beta \ket{l_2}_S \right) \ket{0}_M \rightarrow \alpha \ket{l_1}_S \ket{1}_M + \beta \ket{l_2}_S \ket{2}_M. \eeq Upon reading the pointer, the state collapses to \beq \eeq The question we raise is that of $\hL$ conservation during this measurement process.
 There are a few basic points to be considered.